 These grants fund reusable, durable alternatives to replace limited-life packaging used in manufacturing, transportation and/or distribution, such as boxes, pallets, pallet wraps, and dunnage.
 Sample project: Elder Care Alliance purchased reusable pallet wraps to replace disposable plastic wrap used to secure pallets of groceries for transport to senior facilities through Alameda County.
 The reusable wraps eliminate the purchase and disposal of over 27,000 pounds of plastic wrap each year.

 Community Food Systems (up to $10,000 per grant)

 These grants support locally focused projects that prevent food waste while improving food access, equity, economic opportunity, and community health.
-A current grantee is Goodness Village in Livermore, a tiny home community for people transitioning out of chronic homelessness.
-The nonprofit purchased equipment to store and process recovered, surplus food to feed the Village, and runs a program to teach residents to make jams, preserves, and other upcycled food products to be sold to the larger local community, with proceeds coming back to support Goodness Village.
+Sample project: Goodness Village in Livermore, a tiny home community for people transitioning out of chronic homelessness,purchased equipment to store and process recovered, surplus food to feed the Village and teaches residents to make jams, preserves, and other upcycled food products for sale, with proceeds coming back to support the Village.